Requires Python 3.9 or higher

 Tip

-A new type of phantoms is coming!
+A new type of phantoms is now officially supported!
 These are based on NIfTIs and allow partial volume effects, segmented phantoms and easy phantom reconfiguration without code changes.
-They should be documented here as soon as they are merged with MR-zero Core.
+Take a look at their description and API.

 Voxel Shape